 For our team at SmartrMail, we too find ourselves at home.
 However, the situation isn’t entirely new to most of our team of 14.
 Since launching in 2016, we’ve always been remote-friendly with team members in 4 different countries and speaking 6 different languages.

-The benefits of remote work have been touted heavily in recent times, but working together remotely doesn’t come without its challenges.
+The benefits of remote working have been touted heavily in recent times, but working together remotely doesn’t come without its challenges.
 We’ve surely had to overcome a few ourselves!
 Given these uncertain times, we want to help our merchants through this new situation they might find themselves in by sharing some lessons we’ve learned the past 4 years building a remote team.

 Communicate, but don’t over-communicate